arittASinha2003/Projects/Keylogger/README.md

 3. **Email Notification**: Every 30 minutes, the script will check if the file Keys123.txt has any content.
 If it does, it will send the file as an attachment to the recipient's email.

-4. The script will stop logging when the Page Down key is pressed.
+4. The script will stop logging when the `Page Down` key is pressed.

+5. Press `Ctrl-C` to fully terminate the program.

 ## Creating App Password for Google Account